marco-bernal/cs-prep/README.md

 for interview prep.

 #### TODO:
 * Move out the qualified package to a different repo.
-Something like rest-service-template.
+Something like 'rest-service-primer'.
 * Extract algorithms from packages: ca, mxbe, se and put them in the algorithms package.
 * Add a note in the class if the algorithm was asked in a real interview, don't disclose what company asks for it.
 * Group classes in the algorithms package based on the 6-8 patters to solve them: